greatislander/c2lc-project-website/src/activities/directions-anywhere-anytime.md

 ---
-title: 'Directions anywhere, anytime'
+title: Directions anywhere, anytime
 type: Unplugged
 experience: No Coding Experience
 subject: Games
+relatedActivities:
+  - What are directions to me
+  - Dancing to the beat
-description: ' In this activity, learners explore and practice directions.'
+description: " In this activity, learners explore and practice directions."
 whatYouNeed: |-
   ### Tools